pbrzoska024/Web-Scraper-with-GUI-V.2/README.md

-A web scraper with GUI is a tool built for an easy and simple data extraction from web pages.
+A web scraper with GUI is a tool built for an easy and simple tezt data extraction from web pages.

 ## Getting Started